A Survey on Video Diffusion Models: Video Understanding

-DAVIS~\cite{huang2023davis} tackles the audio-visual sound source separation task using a generative approach.
+$\bullet$ \textbf{Audio-Video Separation} DAVIS~\cite{huang2023davis} tackles the audio-visual sound source separation task using a generative approach.
 The model employs a diffusion process to generate separated magnitudes from Gaussian noise, conditioned on the audio mixture and visual content.
-Due to its generative objective, DAVIS~\cite{huang2023davis} is more appropriate for attaining high-quality sound separation across diverse categories.